dbt-labs/corp/dbt_style_guide.md

 - Read [How we structure our dbt projects](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) to see how we typically structure our projects and further thoughts around organization.

-## Model configurationd

-- Model configurations at the [folder level](https://docs.getdbt.com/reference/model-configs#configuring-directories-of-models-in-dbt_projectyml) should be considered (and if applicable, applied) first.
-- More specific configurations should be applied at the model level [using one of these methods](https://docs.getdbt.com/reference/model-configs#apply-configurations-to-one-model-only).
-- Models within the `marts` folder should be materialized as `table` or `incremental`.
-  - By default, `marts` should be materialized as `table` within `dbt_project.yml`.
-  - If switching to `incremental`, this should be specified in the model's configuration.

-## dbt Conventions
+## Modeling Conventions
-- Only `base_` and `stg_` models should select from [sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources)
+- Only models in `staging` should select from [sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources)
 - Models not within the `staging` folder should select from [refs](https://docs.getdbt.com/reference/dbt-jinja-functions/ref).
 - The following are the DAG stages that we tend to utilize:
   <details>